What Is a Ping? Is Zero Ping Possible? The Basics of Ping, Explained

-Your computer has to request the new page and have it sent back to you, and it takes a small amount of time for every packet to travel between your computer and the remote computer.
+Your computer has to request the new page and have it sent back to you.
+It takes a small amount of time for every packet to travel between your computer and the remote computer.
 Ping lets you measure this latency.

-A lower ping is always better — it means lower latency, which is faster communication between you and the remote server.
+A lower ping is always better; it means lower latency, which is faster communication between you and the remote server.
 This applies to everything you do online—whether you’re playing an online game or just browsing the web.

-How A Ping Works
+How Ping Works

 - The remote computer sends a packet back to you.